Nestled in a High Sierra meadow at the top of Donner Pass just before the Nevada border, lies the Gold Rush-era town of Truckee, California.

 Sit among Lodgepole and Jefferson Pines and Quaking Aspens cascading along the mountain ridges, light playing in their shadows.

-This is St. Louis-style BBQ and wood-fired oven-baked pizzas (one of the best places for pizza in Truckee), burgers and smoked kielbasa, saloon-inspired cocktails, and craft beers.
+This is St. Louis-style BBQ and wood-fired oven-baked pizzas (one of the best Truckee restaurants for pizza), burgers and smoked kielbasa, saloon-inspired cocktails, and craft beers.

 A great place for groups, a clear winner here is the BBQ by the pound: stacks of fourteen-hour pulled pork, Texas spiced brisket, and pulled BBQ chicken, combined with sides of coleslaw and baked beans from grandma’s kitchen.